National Raisin Bread Month – Nov. 1, 2026

 National Raisin Bread Month FAQs

-What is the purpose of the two wraps on raisin bread?
+What is the origin of raisin bread?

 National Raisin Bread Month Activities